musedwraith/AcolyteIndex/README.md

 ## Future Enhancements
 - Deploy for live sharing.
 (Netlify?)
 - Implement **“Mark for Ritual” tracking** so users can mark heroes they’re practicing and add personal notes.
+This is the reason I started making this app - still haven't added it yet.
 - Add meta data: builds, counters.
 - Meta tier list based on OpenDota win rates for each patch.
 - Track my own Dota matches (so I can see how bad I actually play xd) - match history